How did my dad acquire that shirt for me?

 “You are going to be a commercial artist when you grow up.”

-As time marched on I would find only a few people who shared an interest in continuing creativity.
-An important early childhood inspiration and friend was Paul Komoda, who lived a few miles away.
-He was then and continues to be a particular talent.
+I would find few people who shared an interest in continuing creativity.
+An important friend and inspiration was Paul Komoda, who lived a few miles away.
+He was then and continues today to be a particular talent.

 The “Commercial Artist” tag/mythology?
-That would remain active until I entered university, studying at the School of Visual Arts in New York.
+That would remain active until I entered college, studying at the School of Visual Arts in New York.

 Toward the end of high school I became interested in fine art.
 In 1983 I saw the Cubist retrospective at the Tate Gallery in London and by the way that was a mind-blowing experience.